 Students who intend to pursue their education in the professional fields listed below after they complete a degree or a portion of the professional requirements at Sul Ross State University should seek the advice and counsel of the advisor indicated.

-Allied Health Areas: Medicine, Dentistry, Dental Hygiene, Pharmacy, Chiropracty, Medical Technology, Optometry......
-Dr. Christopher Ritzi Professor of Biology

-Engineering Dr. Angela M. Brown Assistant Professor of Mathematics Law Assistant Professor of Political Science Nursing Ms. Kristen Wright Instructor of Vocational Nursing Physical Therapy Dr. Christopher Ritzi Professor of Biology Veterinary Medicine Dr Christopher Estepp Assistant Professor of Animal Science
+Allied Health Areas: Medicine, Dentistry, Dental Hygiene, Pharmacy, Chiropracty, Medical Technology, OptometryChristopher Ritzi Professor of Biology Engineering......Angela M. Brown Assistant Professor of Mathematics Law.....David Watson Associate Professor of Political Science Instructor of Vocational Nursing Physical TherapyChristopher Ritzi Professor of Biology Veterinary Medicine Jamie Boyd and Rebecca Splan Assistant and Associate Professors of Animal Science